What the heck is O2 Yoga? What makes it different from other types of yoga?

 Do you do Hot Yoga?
 How hot is your studio?

 We think of ourselves as a ‘warm’ studio.
-We keep the rooms at around 80 degrees: warm enough that you won’t feel a chill but not so hot that you’re baking (most ‘hot’ studios will heat the room to ~100 degrees).
-We do a vigorous practice at O2, so you will sweat, but we want most of that heat to come from the work you’re doing, not from an outside source.
-Some of our classes, like prenatal and postnatal, are kept a little cooler as appropriate for the students.
+We keep the practice space around 80 degrees: warm enough that you won’t feel a chill but not so hot that you’re baking (most ‘hot’ studios will heat the room to ~100 degrees).
+We do a vigorous practice at O2, so you will sweat, but we want most of that heat to come from the work you’re doing.
+Prenatal and postnatal may be kept a little cooler.

 My doctor told me I should start doing yoga.
 Is this the right kind of yoga for me?

 It depends.
 Here at O2 Yoga, we practice a vigorous form of yoga.
-Many people find that with minor, or even chronic, injuries that they understand well, this form of yoga helps them to heal and to feel better.
-However, if you have a severe injury, you may want to try a slower or gentler form of yoga, such as Kripalu.
+Many people find that with minor or some chronic injuries that this form of yoga helps them to heal and to feel better.
+However, if you have a severe injury or mobility issue, you may want to try a slower or gentler form of yoga.

 I’m new to O2 — where should I begin?
 Can I skip right to a Power class?

 We recommend that all students try a Basics class on their first visit to O2, regardless of their experience level.
 Our Basics classes are designed to be a solid examination of fundamentals of the style of yoga we offer here.
 That said, you are welcome to attend any class you like — there’s no “test” to move on to a more advanced class.
 But you WILL get more out of your practice if you’re familiar with Sun A’s (vinyasas) and other foundational poses before attending Intermediate and beyond.